 A study in the International Journal of Molecular Science has shown that UVB radiation burns your skin and UVA rays accelerate the aging process of your skin.

 Both of these kinds of UV rays lead to skin cancer.
 Make sure you stay in the shade, wear a hat and cover up, and limit your time in the sun.

 21. Still wanna spend a lot of time in the sun?
 Using sunscreen on your face prevents dark spots and wrinkles.

-While the benefits of sunscreen shouldn’t be ignored, sunscreens contain hidden dangers you should be aware of.
+While the benefits of sunscreen shouldn’t be ignored, sunscreens contain a large number of harsh toxins such as Octinoxate, PABA, Homosalate and many others you should be aware of.